HDXperts AB offers Chemical Proteomics Services

 Chemical proteomics involves powerful approaches based on mass spectrometry and employed for identifying proteome-wide compound-target interactions and compound effects.

-Recently, quantitative expression proteomics has emerged as a powerful tool for unbiased drug target deconvolution, such as the Functional Identification of Target by Expression Proteomics (FITExP)2 assay, where compound-induced changes in the protein abundances are measured.
+Quantitative expression proteomics has emerged as a powerful tool for unbiased drug target deconvolution, such as the Functional Identification of Target by Expression Proteomics (FITExP) assay, where compound-induced changes in the protein abundances are measured.
 To complement the comprehensive target analysis, our unique hydrogen-deuterium exchange mass spectrometry (Reference 3) platform determines the site of drug binding to protein and kinetics of the site-specific interactions.

 At the moment, HDXperts offer the following services: